Distance From Vancouver (Grandview Hwy Entrance to Hwy 1 East) via

 strenuous stretches.
 The views are great both of the mountains and the

-Unless you have
+Unless you have a high-clearance

-a high-clearance short-wheelbase 4x4 vehicle, numerous deep water bars
+short-wheelbase 4x4 vehicle, numerous cross-ditches

 on Chilliwack Chipmunk FSR would cause at least minor damage to you